ilprofessore/guess_game_v2.0_oop/README.md

 v2.0 of the existing game.

-edit: same result can be achieved by creating functions, importing them into the main file, and passing the required arguments. that metgod would be as good as the oop approach and much better than the previous functional approach.
+edit: same result can be achieved by creating functions, importing them into the main file, and passing the required arguments. that method would be as good as the oop approach and much better than the previous functional approach.